proxymoroniic/ApRecon/README.md

 # ApRecon
- Aprecon is a Python based automation for static analysis and enumeration of andriod apk for finding -IP addreses
+ Aprecon is a Python based automation for static analysis and enumeration of andriod apk for finding

+  * IP addreses
-  -S3 buckets
+  * S3 buckets
-  -S3 websites
+  * S3 websites
-  -RCE references
+  * RCE references
-  -SQL databases
+  * SQL databases
+  * Sockets

 ## Installation